wmlele/devise-otp/README.md

 The install generator adds some options to the end of your Devise config file (config/initializers/devise.rb)

-* config.otp_mandatory - OTP is mandatory, users are going to be asked to enroll the next time they sign in, before they can successfully complete the session establishment.
+* `config.otp_mandatory` - OTP is mandatory, users are going to be asked to enroll the next time they sign in, before they can successfully complete the session establishment.
-* config.otp_authentication_timeout - how long the user has to authenticate with their token. (defaults to 3.minutes)
+* `config.otp_authentication_timeout` - how long the user has to authenticate with their token. (defaults to `3.minutes`)
-* config.otp_drift_window - a window which provides allowance for drift between a user's token device clock (and therefore their OTP tokens) and the authentication server's clock. (default: 3)
+* `config.otp_drift_window` - a window which provides allowance for drift between a user's token device clock (and therefore their OTP tokens) and the authentication server's clock.
+Expressed in minutes centered at the current time. (default: `3`)
-* config.otp_credentials_refresh - Users that have logged in longer than this time ago, are going to be asked their password (and an OTP challenge, if enabled) before they can see or change their otp informations. (defaults to 15.minutes)
+* `config.otp_credentials_refresh` - Users that have logged in longer than this time ago, are going to be asked their password (and an OTP challenge, if enabled) before they can see or change their otp informations. (defaults to `15.minutes`)
-* config.recovery_tokens - Whether the users are given a list of one-time recovery tokens, for emergency access (default: true)
+* `config.otp_recovery_tokens` - Whether the users are given a list of one-time recovery tokens, for emergency access (default: `10`, set to `false` to disable)
+* `config.otp_trust_persistence` - The user is allowed to set his browser as "trusted", no more OTP challenges will be asked for that browser, for a limited time. (default: `1.month`, set to false to disable setting the browser as trusted)
-* config.otp_uri_application - The name of this application, to be added to the provisioning url as '<user_email>/application_name' (defaults to the Rails application class)
+* `config.otp_uri_application` - The name of this application, to be added to the provisioning url as '<user_email>/application_name' (defaults to the Rails application class)

 ## Todo

 * 2D barcodes for provisioning are currently produced with the google charts api.
 You can, of course, use your own source in the template, but I am looking for a solution with no external dependencies (feedback welcome).
 * **recommended** mode (nag the user each time) is not fully implemented.
 Right now you can make 2FA mandatory, or leave it to the user.
-* Make the whole 'trusted device' option configurable.

 ## Contributing